A Heart Warming DIY Valentines Gift Idea

 - This is the perfect Valentine gift for February to give to someone whose always cold.
 And it’s really unique, for a man you could you use flannel plaid and add a button instead of a bow.

 DIY Valentines Gift Heating Pad Supplies

-You don’t need much fabric to make this Valentine heating pad, I used some left over drop cloth (my fav) to give it a farmhouse look, but you can use a flannel shirt, worn tablecloth or even tea towels or bath towels to make one.
+You don’t need much fabric to make this Valentine heating pad, I used some left over drop cloth (my fav) to give it a farmhouse look, but you can use a flannel shirt, worn tablecloth or even dollar tree tea towels or bath towels to make one.
 I purchased some pretty farmhouse ribbon, but you could replace that with left over wool or bakery twine.